SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 * clicking on the following link http://localhost:8080/health

 ### Step 5: Adding the XS Advanced Application Router

+**This step is mandatory for both the master and the advanced branch.
+For the latter, only the 'npm install' step has to be executed.
+You should still go entirely through it to have a better understanding of what is happening though.**
 The [XS Advanced Application Router](https://github.com/SAP/cloud-cf-product-list-sample/blob/advanced/src/main/approuter/README.md) is used to provide a single entry point to a business application that consists of several different apps (microservices).
 It dispatches requests to backend microservices and acts as a reverse proxy.
 The rules that determine which request should be forwarded to which _destinations_ are called _routes_.
 The application router can be configured to authenticate the users and propagate the user information.
 Finally, the application router can serve static content.

 **Note** that the application router does not hide the backend microservices in any way.
 They are still directly accessible bypassing the application router.
 So, the backend microservices _must_ protect all their endpoints by validating the JWT token and implementing proper scope checks.